 Is Your Pool Fence ASTM Compliant?September 2, 2015

-Any laws that state legislatures pass that deviates from a national standard may cause controversy, though.
-ASTM compliance rules regarding pools and pool fences include Standard F1908, which covers a recommended height of at least four feet (some city codes require a height of at least five feet), distance from the ground (no more than two inches is a good rule of thumb, though you could go up to four inches above surfaces with no gravel or grass).
+Any laws that state legislatures pass that deviates from a national standard may cause controversy.
+ASTM fence standards and compliance rules regarding pools and pool fences include Standard F1908, which covers a recommended height of at least four feet (some city codes require a height of at least five feet), distance from the ground (no more than two inches is a good rule of thumb, though you could go up to four inches above surfaces with no gravel or grass).

 The gate should open outward from the pool so that children pushing on it won’t get in and might even latch the gate if it happens to be unlatched.
-The latch will preferably be inside the gate where it is not easy for children to reach, at least three inches below the top of the gate.
+The latch will be at least three inches below the top of the gate.
 The gap between the gate and the pool fence should be more than half an inch to prevent children from reaching through the gap to open the gate.

 These ASTM compliance rules exist because 300 children under the age of five years drown in pools every year.
-Following these standards will help cut down on children getting into your pool without your knowledge or permission and risk drowning.
-Your best bet for staying compliant with ASTM standards and local regulations is to go over everything with a pool maintenance and safety professional who can give you advice on how to bring your pool and pool fence up to code.
+Following ASTM fence standards will help cut down on children getting into your pool without your knowledge or permission and risk drowning.
+Your best bet for staying compliant with ASTM standards and local regulations is to go over everything with a pool safety professional who can give you advice on how to bring your pool and pool fence up to code.